Mississippi

 Financial incentive information for Mississippi is provided by the Database of State Incentives for Renewables and Efficiency (DSIRE Mississippi).

-Last Updated: July 2017
+Last Reviewed: July 2017

 The State of Mississippi does not yet have carbon pricing policies in place.

-Last Reviewed: July 2019
+Last Reviewed: July 2017

 In 2013, the Mississippi legislature passed ASHRAE 90.1-2010 as the new mandatory statewide building energy code standard for commercial and State-owned buildings and facilities.
-The new energy building code became effective July 1, 2013.
+The new energy building code became effective July 1, 2014.

-Last Updated: July 2017
+Last Reviewed: July 2020

 Mississippi Code Sec.
-25-1-77 requires that at least 75% of all vehicles in the State fleet must meet EPA fuel economy standards of 40 miles per gallon (MPG) by July 1, 2014.
+25-1-77 requires that at least 75% of all vehicles in the State fleet must meet EPA fuel economy standards of 40 miles per gallon (MPG) for highway driving by July 1, 2014.
 Additionally, Sec.
 25-1-77 states that the Office of Fleet Management must encourage the use of fuel efficient or hybrid vehicles, as well as alternative fuel vehicles, including ethanol, biodiesel, natural gas, and electric power.

-Last Updated: July 2017
+Last Reviewed: July 2020

-Last Updated: July 2017
+Last Reviewed: July 2020

 The Energy Institute (EI) at Mississippi State University works to develop new technologies to promote energy efficiency through combined heating and power concepts and energy audits, as well as developing technology to generate renewable transportation and heating fuel from biomass.
 MSU also has the Center for Advanced Vehicular Systems (CAVS), which conducts research on automotive fuel efficiency and has won the Challenge X competition a couple of times.